-An act of entrustment is one of four essential requirements which must be in place under European Union law in order to ensure that the financial compensation paid to an organisation providing a public service is not treated as "state aid" as defined by the Treaty on the Functioning of the European Union.
+An act of entrustment is a legal requirement under European Union law to ensure that financial compensation for public services is not classified as "state aid" under the Treaty on the Functioning of the European Union (TFEU).
+This concept helps distinguish lawful public service funding from prohibited subsidies that distort competition in the internal market.

 In its judgment in the case of Altmark Trans GmbH and Regierungsprasidium Magdeburg v.
 Nahverkehrsgesellschaft Altmark GmbH[1] (the Altmark case), the Court of Justice of the European Union held that public sector compensation does not constitute state aid if the following four criteria are all met: